 "If a more powerful worm is ever created to take a similar infiltration approach, it could do much more damage, so it is imperative that organizations protect their Docker hosts," the researchers cautioned.

-In the blog post about Graboid, security researchers offer some advice that can help prevent infection.
+Here at the blog post about Graboid, security researchers offer some advice that can help prevent infection.
 Within them, Palo Alto researchers advise companies never to expose their Docker daemons directly to the Internet without proper authentication.

 In fact, Docker Engine is not exposed to the Internet by default, so the insecure implementations exploited by this worm have been manually configured to be publicly available.